Tipser/slate/docs-v3/elements/source/includes/_components.md

 | --------- | ------------------------------ | ------ | -------- | ------------- |
 | className | custom CSS class name to apply | string | false    | none          |

-For more flexibility use `ModularCheckout` component.
+If you need more flexibility, use the `ModularCheckout` component instead.

 ## ModularCheckout